rjsalvadorr/resume-builder/README.md

 The behavior of the library is undefined if the document models of these versions differ.
 warnings.warn(error)

+### PDF generation

+There are [a lot of options available for use](https://pandoc.org/MANUAL.html#creating-a-pdf).
+But these PDF engines (_e.g. pdflatex, weasyprint, context_) need to be installed before pandoc can use them.

 ## USAGE

 1. Be in the root directory of this repo